GRP Estuary Cruiser

 Why put an inboard diesel in a small trimaran?
 Briefly, I wanted the propellor to be in the water when I needed it.
 I have been on lightweight boats in rough, choppy, seas and if they have an outboard on the stern then it will be lifted and lowered by the wave action.
 One minute it can be screaming at high revs in the air and the next it is being plunged into water deep enough to dunk the machine head.
 If the boat is attempting to enter between the granite walls of a harbour with the tide sluicing across the entrance, then having the propellor in the water, providing reliable drive, is essential for safety.
 An inboard does not need deploying onto the stern, does not require acrobatics over the transom to lift its weight or refuel it.
 Weight on the ends of light boats is never good.
 If the complexities of an outboard well are to be avoided, the only place for an outboard on small multihulls is alongside the mainhull close to the cockpit and this means giving thought to the lift/lowering mechanism, starting it, and protecting it from wave action.

 The main drawback to the diesel in a lightweight boat, is weight.
 The second potential difficulty is fouling a rope around the prop, but that is true for monohulls anyway.
 My preference was to take the weight penalty in exchange for the reliability of having the thrust when I needed it most.
 This weight issue basically ruled out conventional trimaran designs at the time of contemplating the build.
 To get what I needed I had to construct a mainhull wide enough to carry the extra engine weight.
-The special craft I envisaged might be described as a short, fat, trimaran and I would be forgoing the primary advantage of the craft type, by building it.
+The special craft I envisaged might be described as a slightly 'fatter', trimaran and I would be forgoing 'some' the primary advantage (speed) of the craft type, by building it.
+The weight penalty is not immense.
+Outboards, their fuel and controls are not weightless.
+Subtract this weight from that of the diesel installation and the difference might only be like taking a extra, young passenger aboard, something commonly done on cruising boats.
+Early cruising catamarans used outboards, but then eventually moved over to fit two diesel engines, one in each hull.
+It didn't destroy their performance, it improved their manoeuvrability in harbour and it enhanced their popularity - because they were designed for the additional load.
+Electric engines and their batteries are a current option, but this craft now has a modern 14hp inboard which gives confidence in its ability to move it reassuringly against wind and tide if that should be necessary.

 The Way it sails